ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 {: codeblock}

-#### Step 3 - Create a new image and provide the ID of the boot volume image
+#### Step 3 - Create an image and provide the ID of the boot volume image
 {: #ifv-create-image-boot-id}

 Create an image with a `POST /images` request and pass the boot volume ID of the instance.